History of Musical Film

 MGM was the last major studio to switch to sound production, but once it got on the bandwagon, it went first class all the way.
 The studio's sound team invented two vital technologies for Broadway Melody sound editing and pre-recorded soundtracks.
 When studio executives decided that the elaborate "Wedding of the Painted Doll" sequence should be re-shot, sound technician Douglas Shearer suggested they save some money by using the existing soundtrack and just filming new visuals.
 Since the use of pre-recorded sound allowed for more creative camera angles with better sound quality, it quickly became standard procedure for all musical films.

-Although Broadway Melody cost a moderately steep $379,000 to produce, it raked in a healthy $1.6 million in its initial release.
+Although Broadway Melody cost a moderately steep $379,000 to produce, it grossed $4.3 million in its worldwide release, and MGM saw a clear profit of more than $1.6 million.
 Advertised as the first "All-Talking, All-Singing, All-Dancing" feature, it became the first sound film to win the Academy Award for Best Picture.
 The score by Nacio Herb Brown and Arthur Freed included seven songs, including the title tune and "You Were Meant For Me."

 Time has not been kind to Broadway Melody.
 In fact, you might find it difficult to sit through it all and stay awake.
 The talking stinks, the singing hurts and the dancing is lead-footed.
 However, most viewers in 1929 considered Broadway Melody a technical miracle, with content and sound technology superior to every "talkie" that had come before.
 Although Bessie Love (as one of the sisters) and Charles King (as the love interest) overacted, their work seemed naturalistic compared to Al Jolson's histrionics.
-Whatever its flaws, Broadway Melody was the first all-out movie musical hit, and its success opened the way for the genre.
+Whatever its flaws, Broadway Melody was a critically acclaimed box office hit, and its success widened the path for the movie musical genre.

 Paramount Pictures was founded by mogul Adolph Zukor in 1912 as Famous Players Film Company, a studio that promising audiences "famous players in famous plays."
 Within a few years, Zukor merged with a smaller studio called "Paramount," and gradually put his entire operation under that attractive title.
 Paramount had the largest nationwide chain of theatres, guaranteeing its films wide distribution.
 Zukor handled the business end, leaving most creative decisions in the hands of directors.
 Since these directors were some of the best innovators in early cinema, Paramount attracted an unusual number of extraordinary performers and writers.